jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) disregard any standard deduction (other than a significant over-deduction) or Commissioner deductions for the purposes set out in section 49(1)﻿(a); and
-  (b) disregard a salary or wage deduction or a payment made to the Commissioner that is subsequently refunded; and (c) treat a borrower's repayment obligation as if any relief granted under section 147 had not been granted; and (d) disregard any fee refunded by an education provider to the loan manager or the Commissioner.
+  (b) disregard a salary or wage deduction or a payment made to the Commissioner that is subsequently refunded; and (c) treat a borrower's repayment obligation as if any relief granted under section 147 had not been granted; and (d) disregard any fee refunded by an education provider to the loan manager or the Commissioner; and (e) disregard an entitlement under the final-year fees-free scheme.

 ### 120 Commissioner must notify borrower of excess repayment
 (1) Subsection (2) applies if subpart 2 of Part 2 applies to a borrower and—